Charmaine Dunmow BSc.(Hons),UKCP, MBACP

 I offer counselling on a short or long term basis in Saffron Walden in Essex.
-I enjoy working individually, with couples and other relationships.

 Making the decision to come for counselling is the first step on the journey to discovering and understanding more about yourself, your relationships and your place in the world.

 - Support through unexpected life events, period of change and loss

 - Exploring, understanding and learning to manage overwhelming emotions